eficode-academy/docker-katas/labs/09-multi-container.md

 Let's look the mysql_container part together, making you able to create the other container yourself.
 Look at the original command we made to spin up the container:

-`docker container run --name mysql-container --rm -p 3306:3306 -e MYSQL_ROOT_PASSWORD=wordpress -d mysql`
+`docker container run --name mysql-container --rm -p 3306:3306 -e MYSQL_ROOT_PASSWORD=wordpress -e MYSQL_DATABASE=wordpressdb -d mysql:5.7.36`

-The command gives out following information: a `name`, a `port` mapping, an `environment` variable and the `image` we want to run.
+The command gives out following information: a `name`, a `port` mapping, two `environment` variables and the `image` we want to run.

 Now look at the docker-compose example again: